frdorn/JSKaraPlus/readme.md

 ### Contributing

-This Version of JavaScriptKara-Plus is forked from [wi-wissen] (https://github.com/wi-wissen/JavaScriptKara).
+This Version of JavaScriptKara-Plus is forked from [wi-wissen](https://github.com/wi-wissen/JavaScriptKara).
 Big Thanks to this great work!